2016 Census Rollout - Municipal

 •

-Most of Ontario's municipalities experienced
+Most of Ontario's municipalities

-slight decline or slight growth (-5% to +5%), but there were a few outliers
+slight decline or slight growth (-5% to +5%),

-with over 10% decline or growth on either side of the spectrum.
+but there were a few outliers with over 10% decline or growth on either side of the spectrum.

 •

-region are growing at a faster pace, while municipalities in the North West MSO
+municipalities in the Central MSO region are growing at a faster pace,

-region are showing some decline.
+while municipalities in the North West MSO region are showing some decline.

 •

-On aggregate, smaller municipalities are getting
+On aggregate,

-smaller or are stagnant and the larger urban municipalities are showing more
+smaller municipalities are getting smaller or are stagnant and the larger urban municipalities are

-rapid growth.
+showing more rapid growth.

 Municipalities should note changes in

-their census data, particularly their position relative to other municipalities
+particularly their position relative to other municipalities in Ontario.
+They will impact your

-in Ontario.
-They will impact your municipality's ability to generate own source
+municipality's ability to generate own source

-revenue in the future, and they should impact your plans for future
+and they should impact your plans for future infrastructure spending.

-Census data will also factor into formula-based
+Census data will also factor into

-funding, as is case with the aforementioned Federal Gas Tax.
+as is case with the aforementioned Federal Gas Tax.
 Population,

-households, and median household income, in particular, often factor into
+and median household income,

-Infrastructure Fund (OCIF) and several programs under the Ontario Municipal
+such as the Ontario Communities Infrastructure Fund (OCIF) and several programs under the Ontario

-Partnership Fund (OMPF).
+Municipal Partnership Fund (OMPF).

 Data Sources